Kotlin/KEEP/proposals/KEEP-0406-nested-typealias.md

 ## Abstract

 Right now type aliases can only be used at the top level.
-The goal of this document is to propose a design to allow them within other classifiers, in case they do not capture any type parameters of the enclosing declaration.
+The goal of this document is to propose a design to allow them within classifiers (nested) and bodies (local), for the common case in which they do not capture any type parameters of the enclosing declaration.

 ## Table of contents